 To break it down, halo lights feature rings of light circled around a headlamp bulb.
 The halo ring bulbs can use simple incandescent bulbs, LED bulbs, or even CCFL (Cold Cathode Fluorescent Lighting tubes), though incandescent bulbs usually lead to inconsistent illumination from the entire ring.

 With multiple halo lights and a little wiring, you can customize how and when your halo lights illuminate.
 Single or multiple lights can turn on for headlights, running lights, turn signals, or even parking lights.

 It’s important to note that most halo light assemblies also feature projector headlights as well, but will almost always be referred to as halo headlights when together.

 Unique Halo Lights

 Halo lights don’t only come in a perfectly circular pattern.
 Some halo lights feature unique designs such as:

 Around the same time Euro headlights started receiving some visual tweaks, many manufacturers were experimenting with multi-faceted projector beam bulbs.
 Projector bulbs use an elliptical reflector to focus the light towards a single focal point rather than scattering light in all directions.
 Furthermore, they are built to aim light more rightward and away from oncoming drivers.
 Essentially, projector lights offer a more focused beam of light than OEM lights.

 With the upgrade in technology comes a decrease in the overall size of the bulb itself.
 This means that the actual bulb takes up less space in the overall headlight assembly, freeing up room for more artistic headlight designs.

-Finding the perfect custom headlight doesn’t have to be difficult.
+Finding the perfect custom headlight or custom accessories for trucks doesn’t have to be difficult.
 With a little bit of research and time, you can find the perfect set of headlights for your vehicle.
-For more questions about custom truck headlights, contact TSA Custom Car and Truck.
+For more questions about custom truck headlights or other Reno custom truck accessories we have to offer, contact TSA Custom Car and Truck.